Confidence-coin/Confidence-coin.github.io/spec/index.md

  - Confidence Coin CORE: This is the Kotlin-based validator app responsible for creating new blocks and snapshots.
  - Confidence Coin Bridge: This is a CORE GO helper app designed to facilitate calls to IPFS and report back to CORE.
  - Confidence Coin Wallet: This is the client wallet app, with the initial version available as an Android native app.

-For a more detailed understanding of how Confidence Coin works, please refer to the whitepaper available at [whitepaper](/whitepaper/).
+For a more detailed, non technical understanding of how Confidence Coin works, please refer to the whitepaper available at [whitepaper](/whitepaper/).

 ```
 +-------------+        +-------------+       +-------------+